 - Impaired motor functioning

 - Disorganized thoughts and/or speech

 - Depressed mood

 Due to the level of impairment caused by psychosis and the fact that its presence means a mental health disorder is present, acute inpatient hospitalization can be the most effective way to treat psychotic symptoms and any disorder present.
-Through the collaboration of mental health professionals and medical staff, a person suffering from psychotic symptoms is able to receive supervised care in a safe environment, surrounded by people who have the individual’s best interest and well being at heart.
-Furthermore, acute inpatient hospitalization is opportunity to explore medication options that could relieve a person from psychotic symptoms.
-An inpatient setting is a good place for a person to discover effective medication options, learn how manage his or her symptoms, and restore hope for the future by learning new skills that could improve his or her daily functioning.
+Through the collaboration of mental health professionals and medical staff at Red River’s treatment clinic, a person suffering from psychotic symptoms is able to receive supervised care in a safe environment, surrounded by people who have the individual’s best interest and well being at heart.
+Furthermore, acute inpatient hospitalization is an opportunity to explore medication options that could relieve a person from psychotic symptoms.
+An inpatient setting is a good place for a person to discover effective medication options, learn how to manage his or her symptoms, and restore hope for the future by learning new skills that could improve his or her daily functioning.